giantswarm/docs/src/content/guides/services-of-type-loadbalancer/index.md

   - How do I configure an Ingress Controller with different functionality or performance?
 ---

-# Services of type LoadBalancer and Multiple Ingress Controllers
+# Services of type LoadBalancer

 Next to using the default NGINX Ingress Controller, on cloud providers (currently AWS and Azure), you can expose services directly outside your cluster by using Services of type `LoadBalancer`.

-You can use this to [expose single Services](#service-of-type-lb) or [create additional Ingress Controllers](#multiple-ingress) to expose a subset of your Services with a different Ingress Controller configuration.
+You can use this to [expose single Services](#service-of-type-lb) to the internet.
+It is also possible, to [install additional NGINX Ingress Controllers]({{< relref "/content/guides/multi-nginx/index.md" >}}) to expose a subset of your Services with a different Ingress Controller configuration.

 __Note__ that this functionality cannot be used on premises.